-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to determining when you should change your furnace filter?

-- Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
+- Home habits: if you have pets in your home, it could make sense to change your filter more often due to pet dander.
 If a family member deals with allergies or asthma, contemplate switching out your home’s air filter more often to help with their symptoms.

 At Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 303-647-5749 or arrange an appointment with us online.